digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 ### Sitemap Definitions

+Sitemap files are stored in `${openhab_home}/configurations/sitemaps`.

 Sitemaps are a declarative UI definition.
 With a few lines it is possible to define the structure and the content of your UI screens.
-Sitemap files are stored in ${openhab_home}/configurations/sitemaps.

 Please see page [Sitemaps](Explanation-of-Sitemaps) for a description on how to create sitemaps.

 ### Automation
 Rule files are stored in `${openhab_home}/configurations/rules`.
+Script files are stored in `${openhab_home}/configurations/scripts`.

 Visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on creating rules and scripts by using related events and actions.

+### Persistence
+Script files are stored in `${openhab_home}/configurations/persistence`.

+Visit the [persistence](https://github.com/openhab/openhab/wiki/Persistence) section for further details on how to store item states over a time (a time series).

+### Transformation
+Transformations files are stored in `${openhab_home}/configurations/transformation`.

+Visit the [transformation](https://github.com/openhab/openhab/wiki/Transformation) section for further details.